 This mini murukku recipe yields crispy, small-sized murukkus, perfect for serving as the tea time snack.

-South Indians call this as 'Deepavali', where it is 'Diwali' for North Indians.
+South Indians call this 'Deepavali,' whereas it is 'Diwali' for North Indians.

-During our childhood days, we plan our Deepavali celebrations one month ahead.
-Shopping for dresses, firecrackers, school holidays, festive mood makes that month more memorable.
+During our childhood days, we planned our Deepavali celebrations one month ahead.
+Shopping for dresses, firecrackers, school holidays, and festive mood makes that month more memorable.

-But nowadays, even the children are not showing much interest in playing with crackers and everyone glued to the Television and their Deepavali special programs.
+But nowadays, even the children are not interested in playing with crackers, and everyone is glued to the Television and their Deepavali special programs.

-Coming back to this recipe, Mini Murukku is the perfect snack not only for festive seasons but also for regular tea-time snacks.
-This recipe is the exact replica of the fancy packaged snack and very easy with the sure hit result, the only thing needs to be careful is making the patterns.
+Coming back to this recipe, Mini Murukku is the perfect snack for festive seasons and regular tea-time snacks.
+This recipe is the replica of the fancy packaged snack and very easy with the sure hit result; the only thing that needs to be careful is making the patterns.

-Just controlling the hand movement and by applying constant power to the murukku press can yield appreciations.
+Controlling hand movement and applying constant power to the murukku press can yield appreciation.

 How to make mini murukku

-1. Blend all the ingredients completely and add water little by little. to form a thick, stiff dough.
+1. Blend all the ingredients completely and add water gradually to form a thick, stiff dough.

-2. Using murukku press and with single dot mold, start making small circles like one in this picture.
-Try and repeat the process, if you are not successful in the first few attempts.
+2. Using the murukku press and with a single dot mold, start making small circles like the one in this picture.
+Try and repeat the process if you are not successful in the first few attempts.

 Making these patterns in wax/parchment/plastic paper a few at a time could make our job convenient and easy.

-Once, oil gets heated, gently slide in murukku patterns we made in the parchment paper one by one.
+Once the oil gets heated, gently slide in the murukku patterns we made on the parchment paper one by one.

-Make sure murukkus should not get brown color, if it is getting into the darker color, reduce the flame a little.
-Perfect murukku has to be crispy and has little color.
+Make sure murukkus do not get brown; if it gets into a darker color, reduce the flame a little.
+Perfect murukku has to be crispy.

 Other recipes you may like,